risingwavelabs/risingwave/integration_tests/cassandra-and-syclladb-sink/README.md

-# Demo: Sinking to Cassandra
+# Demo: Sinking to Cassandra/Scylladb

 In this demo, we want to showcase how RisingWave is able to sink data to Cassandra.